Why Is SAO a Bad Anime?

 For one, it gets rid of the aforementioned problem with creating a desperate sense of urgency to get out of the game (lighting a fire in the mall) and then dropping that urgency immediately.
 If people were just going into the game voluntarily, perhaps because the real world had all gone to shit, it would make a lot more sense.
 You also don't need such a boring, mustache-twiddling villain behind everything.
 And if you're going to carelessly dispose of the villain in later episodes too anyway, why not just do away with that idea altogether?

 Very little is gained by having the characters be trapped in a video game.
 And being trapped in a game for so long is like being in a coma.
 It's depressing to think that all the characters, as happy as they are in the game, are wasting away in real life.
-Who is feeding them an cleaning up their waste?
+Who is feeding them and cleaning up their waste?
 Are they being bathed?
-Are they getting bed sores?
+Are they getting bedsores?
 This is a nightmarish horror, an agony.
-And yet, creepily, all that real world messiness is just ignored and the later episodes of the game really do act like the game is voluntary, and fun.
+And yet, creepily, all that real-world messiness is just ignored and the later episodes of the game really do act like the game is voluntary, and fun.
 A game can't be fun if you're forced to live in it.
 Even if you wanted to be there originally.
 Not being able to leave and not knowing who is doing what to your real body are horrifying things to deal with.
 Yet SAO ignores the inherent mood dissonance between the reality of what's happening and the cute fantasy being presented.

 A much better way to deal with this would have been for people to be in the game of their own accord.
 You could still have the villain be the game maker, and still have him use the game to fuck with people.
 But it doesn't work to have a beautiful wonderland of a game that people seem content in, and also have them forced into/trapped inside it, tragically.
 It's just weird and incongruent.